lfit/releng-docs/docs/gerrit.rst

 .. note::

-   For Gerrit < 2.14 the HTTP password is not the same as the LFID password.
+   For Gerrit < 2.14 the HTTP password is not the same as the Linux Foundation ID password.

 .. note::